-A vast compilation of facts and folklore is available in A History of Kirkwood Missouri, 1851-1965 by June Wilkinson Dahl and in the Kirkwood Historical Reviews 's put together by the Kirkwood Historical Society over the past 25 years.
+A vast compilation of facts and folklore is available in A History of Kirkwood Missouri, 1851-1965 by June Wilkinson Dahl and in the Kirkwood Historical Reviews's put together by the Kirkwood Historical Society over the past 25 years.
 Old atlases of St. Louis County and interviews with long-time residents have also been helpful, especially in the dating of buildings.
-The City Hall of Kirkwood houses building permits after 1936.
-Due to the nature of a reconnaissance level survey, the time limitations of this Phase 1 Survey and the limitations of this resource, these permits were not consistantly used as a primary source.
+The City Hall of Kirkwood houses building permits after 1936 and there are many gaps and inconsistancies in the early permit system.
+Apparently a type of log was kept in the 1920's of building related activity, because brief one-line entries from that time period are part of the microfilmed permit archives.
+Due to the nature of a reconnaissance level survey, the time limitations of the Phase 1 & 2 Surveys and the limitations of this resource, these permits were not consistantly used a primary source.
 Another source used was the Historic Inventory Sheets prepared by St. Louis County Parks Department.
+Three sources have substantially been consulted in the designation of style for Kirkwood's buildings.
+They are A Field Guide to American Houses by Virginia and Lee McAlester, Identifying American Architecture by John J. G. Blumenson and articles on residential styles from The Old House Journal periodicals.
+Consistant entry of style designation jargon on the inventory data sheets was developed simultaneously with the computer program for the Phase 2 Survey.
+By the end of the Phase 3 Survey, all inventory data sheets will reflect consistent stylistic language.